CodyDegraffeNiles/JS_PROJECT/README.md

     };
 ```
 This selectedUnit is the unit whose stats show up on the screen.
 The absence of a selectedUnit also indicates the swap of a turn as all units are deselected when a turn swaps so the other player can act.
 Lastly, the selectedUnit is also used to determine which event listeners to activate/remove.
 The reason for the heavy emphasis on the selectedUnit is because it is the main focus of the player.
 As the player interacts with the game one unit at a time, updating the user interface based on what unit is selected is critical for user interaction and readability.
 It also increases the player's feeling of agency as compared to a more static all unit overview.

-Now to look at the technical issue, registering user clicks.

 ### A Commander and His Canvas
 -----